kimfucious/netlify-forms-formik/README.md

 While the honeypot is a novel concept, it's not super-effective against spam bots, so check out the section on adding reCaptcha, which is a more robust solution.

-> :newspaper: In February 2019, Netflify [announced](https://www.netlify.com/blog/2019/02/12/improved-netlify-forms-spam-filtering-using-akismet/) that all form submissions will be filtered for spam, using Akismet. :tada: Huzzah huzzah! :tada:
+> :newspaper: In February 2019, Netflify [announced](https://www.netlify.com/blog/2019/02/12/improved-netlify-forms-spam-filtering-using-akismet/) that all form submissions will be filtered for spam, using Akismet.
+Huzzah huzzah! :tada:

 b) Add those (hidden) fields to the Formik form itself: